-We are grateful for your votes in 2018.
+We are grateful for your votes in 2018, 2019 and 2020.
 It is that time of year that we need YOU the community of Wilson and surrounding communities to:

 We have been providing Dry Needling for our clients since 2017.
 Please visit Comprehensive Rehab of Wilson and let Eileen Rodri Carter, PT, DPT, MBA help you with your musculoskeletal needs.